ChiefMetDing/MechaCar_Statistical_Analysis/README.md

 H1: The difference of city fuel efficiency between MechaCar and the competition is not equal to zero.

 When p-value is higher than 0.05, keep H0.
 There is no difference.

+Data requirement: city fuel efficiency of cars from another manufacturer is required.
+The data must be obtained on similar samples comparing to the MecharCar samples.
+Samples are obtained from the same region, during the same period of time (day, month, season, year), the type of cars also needs to be similar.